 There are 2 main types of strokes: ischaemic stroke and haemorrhagic stroke.

 Ischaemic stroke is the most common type of stroke and is caused by a blockage of the blood vessels supplying the brain.
-This may be due to ‘hardening’ and narrowing of the arteries (atherosclerosis) or by a blood clot blocking a blood vessel.
+There are 2 types of ischaemic stroke:

 Are there any warning signs of stroke?